How Can I Make A Dog Crate Smaller?

 Reduce the interior space

 The easiest way to a make a dog crate "smaller" is to decrease the interior space available to the dog by inserting some sort of filler.
-If your goal is to make the cage less tall, you can insert some type of flooring, such as a non-porous material, and then covering it with a towel, blanket, or bedding.
+If your goal is to make the cage less tall, you can insert some type of flooring, such as a non-porous material, and then cover it with a towel, blanket, or bedding.

 This leaves the crate with the same interior length, but makes the ceiling lower, which you might want to do if your dog is jumping in the crate.
-If you do this, make sure the material you do will repel, not absorb, any dog waste that makes it through the towel, blanket, or bedding.
+If you do this, make sure the material you choose will repel, not absorb, any dog waste that makes it through the towel, blanket, or bedding.
 The material should also be non-toxic in case the dog pushes the covering you've put on it aside.

 You can try another method of reducing the interior space of the crate by placing material in the back of crate.
 Use enough to create the desired remaining space in the crate for the pet.
 If you don't want to use glue or screws in the crate to attach your filler item or material, you can try tying it in.
 Wrap string or other material around the item you've put in the crate, then extend it out of the crate's holes or wire openings and run it through the sides and back of the crate, tying it off at the back.

 Be very careful that you are able to hide this string or wire from the dog on the inside so that it does not cut or choke itself on the line.
-You can do this by stapling the line to the material you're using as filler or place padding, such as a blanket, over the material in a way the dog can't get past.
+You can do this by stapling the line to the material you're using as filler, or place padding, such as a blanket, over the material in a way the dog can't get past.

 You don't have to use filler material to reduce the interior of the crate.
 An alternative would be to insert a crate divider panel.
 If you use another grate or material your pet can see or pee through, this might lead to your dog trying to get into that side of the crate, becoming frustrated, and whining when it can't.
 If your crate divider panel isn't solid, your dog might pee through it, as well.